-The "cracked plate portrait" held by the National Portrait Gallery, dates from February 1865.
+The "Cracked Plate Portrait" (Figure 1) held by the National Portrait Gallery, dates from February 1865.
 In those days, photographs were recorded on glass, and then transferred to paper.
 The chemicals used gave the pictures a warm golden-brown "sepia" tone.
 The photographer accidentally broke the glass plate.
-Because Lincoln was assassinated, there was never a chance to take another picture.
-That's why the last portrait of Abraham Lincoln has a crack running across the top.
-The deep lines across Lincoln's face and the shadows under his eyes tell us that he was working really hard at his duties as president and had a lot of responsibility weighing on him.
-His gentle smile makes him seem like a kind and wise person.
-His tie is crooked.
-This tells us he was a humble man, and not overly concerned about his image.
+Because Lincoln was assassinated, there was never a chance to

 The Smithsonian Museum holds a special and sad collection.
 It includes the contents of Abraham Lincoln's pockets on the fateful night at the Ford Theatre when he was shot by an assassin.
 One item was a pocket knife.
-Another was a "watch fob."
+Another was a "watch fob" (Figure 2).
 In those days before wristwatches were invented, men wore pocket watches.
 They were attached to chains with a decorative weight that made it easier to pull the watch from the pocket.
 Often they had decorative family crests.
 Lincoln's was a small pendant made from quartz.
 What made it special was the quartz was flecked with gold!
 Did Lincoln have a gold mine connection?